Trail: History

 Animals created the first trails, which were "later adapted by humans".
 Subsequently, farmers moved cattle to market along drove roads and between winter and summer grazing creating trails.
 More recently, former industrial routes, such as railway rights of way and canal towpaths, have been turned into recreational trails.

 Many historic routes, like the Silk Road, the Amber Road and the Royal Road of the Persian Empire, existed before the Christian era and covered great distances.

 The Post Track, a prehistoric causeway in the valley of the River Brue in the Somerset Levels, England, is one of the oldest known constructed trackways and dates from around 3838 BC.

 The idea of following a path or track for exercise or pleasure developed during the 18th century in Europe and arose because of changing attitudes to the landscape and nature associated with the Romantic movement.
 In earlier times, walking generally indicated poverty and was associated with vagrancy.
 In previous centuries long walks were undertaken as part of religious pilgrimages and this tradition continues throughout the world.

+The first footpath built specifically for recreational hiking in America, and likely the world, is the Crawford Path in the White Mountains of New Hampshire.
+The path was blazed in 1819 by Abel Crawford and his son, Ethan Allen.
+Originally 8.25 miles in length (now 8.5 miles), the trail leads to the summit of Mt.
+Washington.